 The election was a chance for Facebook and Twitter to show they could control misinformation.
-Now lawmakers will grill them on it.
+Now lawmakers are grilling them on it.

-The hearing is expected to highlight the partisan divisions over Silicon Valley’s recent crackdown on misinformation.
+The hearing highlighted the partisan divisions over Silicon Valley’s recent crackdown on misinformation.
 Republicans leading the hearing have accused the companies of going too far in labeling or otherwise limiting the spread of falsehoods on their platforms, saying it amounts to censorship of their views.
-Democrats have said the companies have not done enough, especially as Trump and his allies continue to use Twitter and Facebook to spread claims of election fraud without evidence.
+Democrats said the companies have not done enough, especially as Trump and his allies continue to use Twitter and Facebook to spread claims of election fraud without evidence.

-The chief executives are expected to be on the defensive, again.
-Dorsey is expected to push back on long-running accusations based on specious evidence that the company is biased against conservatives, according to a preview of his testimony.
+“Our goal is to connect people with more information about what’s happening with the election,” Dorsey said.

+But Tuesday’s showdown was more disorganized and lacking in a clear focus than previous tech hearings.
+Senators from both parties frequently exceeded the seven-minute time limit they were expected to have for questioning, and they jumped from election misinformation to antitrust to tech addiction.

+The chief executives were on the defensive, again.
+Dorsey began by explaining the company’s decisions to overhaul its policies in light of the backlash it received for blocking the sharing of New York Post articles on its service ahead of the election.
+He explained that the company made a mistake when it assumed the articles, which centered on alleged emails about Hunter Biden, violated its policies on hacked materials.
+The company admitted it made an error within 24 hours, and notified the New York Post and changed the policy, Dorsey said.

+“I hope this illustrates the rationale behind our actions, and demonstrates our ability to take feedback amid the stakes and make changes all transparently to the public,” Dorsey said.

-Dorsey plans to reiterate the company’s commitment to fact checking in his prepared testimony Tuesday, pointing out that Twitter labeled about 300,000 tweets in the lead-up to the election and the week following on content that was potentially misleading.
+Dorsey reiterated the company’s commitment to addressing attempts to undermine voting.
+He pointed out that Twitter labeled about 300,000 tweets in the lead-up to the election and the week following on content that was potentially misleading.

-“We want to be very clear that we do not see our job in this space as done,” Dorsey will say.
-“Our work here continues, and our teams are learning and improving how we address these challenges and earn the trust of the people who use Twitter.”

-Facebook’s Zuckerberg plans to focus on the company’s efforts to combat misinformation and voter suppression, according to Facebook spokesman Andy Stone.
-Zuckerberg will say the company removed false claims about polling conditions in coordination with local law enforcement and displayed warnings on more than 150 million pieces of content reviewed by third-party fact-checkers.
-He will also explain the company’s election labels, which appended information about the election results and voting to posts from both Trump and Joe Biden.
+Zuckerberg focused on Facebook’s efforts to combat misinformation and voter suppression.
+Zuckerberg said the company removed false claims about polling conditions in coordination with local law enforcement and partnered with third-party fact-checkers to suss out misinformation.
+He also acknowledged that the company’s work on election interference is not done.

+“We try to do what’s best for our community and the world, acknowledging that there are difficult trade-offs,” Zuckerberg said.
+“I believe that some of these trade-offs would be better made through a democratic process.”

+In one of the most substantive exchanges of the hearing, Zuckerberg recommended that any regulatory framework should require companies to issue transparency reports about the results and efficacy of their content moderation systems.

 Tech chief executives have become a common fixture on Capitol Hill as the political backlash against social media companies has swelled in recent years.
 Zuckerberg avoided testifying in front of Congress at all for the first 14 years of Facebook’s existence, but this will be his third virtual appearance just since July.

-Dorsey has been a far less frequent witness, but it’s likely he may see even more ire from Republicans at this hearing.
+Dorsey has been a far less frequent witness, but he could face more ire from Republicans at this hearing.
 The company has taken some more-extreme steps in recent weeks to shield posts from Trump that make false or unsubstantiated claims about the election.
+Dorsey trimmed his widely-discussed beard since his last testimony, and appeared to be testifying from a kitchen in front of stacks of dishes on open shelves.

 Twitter said its labeling accounted for about 0.2 percent of all election-related content.
 But researchers have said there is still not enough data available to determine how effective the interventions were.